tonyx/Sharpino/README.md

 ```bash
 runTests.sh
 ```
+## How to contribute
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for all the information about how to contribute to the project.

 Or you can run the test in the single directories.
 Any .Test project can be run by: